myc339/webapp/README.md

 ### 4. Run project

 ## Running Tests
 ### 1. When the server is in the initial state, the server needs to be restarted to obtain the newly added data.
-Therefore, we first run the project to inject a demo data into the database.
+Therefore, we first run the project to inject a demo data (email: test@email.com, password: 1111Test!!) into the database.
 Then we can update and get the stored data in the database.

 ### 2. Test the functions include insert/update/get user infomation.
 With multiple cases for insert data to a user from wrong password and illegal email scope; test update user name and password function works well; test user only be allowed to update First Name, Last Name and Password.